krnsk0/callback-batcher/README.md

   previously throttled calls, which is useful for situations in which the developer needs to track occurrences of a certain event without impacting each occurence creating load on a scarce resource
-  - Callback functions passed to the batcher utility can be assigned a unique hash, allowing a single batcher instance to separately rate-limit many distinct kinds or categories of event
+  - Callback functions passed to the batcher utility can be assigned an identifier string, allowing a single batcher instance to separately rate-limit many distinct kinds or categories of event

 This tool is ideal for situations where--for example--a client application issues repeating log, error, or analytics events which must all be tracked, but